Kristina01111000/Drws_site/README.md

 9/18
-Self renewal system video - upload it to youtube and put it on the site homepage, make it the intro video on youtube also, email him when its done
 For certificates make the logo smaller and send him the pdf Try to make the logo text a little bit lower from the icon, like in the 4 element doctor logo Smaller also